 White Coast Pool Suites.
-A hugely anticipated opening for Summer 2020, this sea & sunset-view resort consists of 16 ultra-modern Cycladic-inspired luxury suites with private infinity pools.
+A hugely anticipated opening for Summer 2020 — to ultimately open in summer 2021 — this sea & sunset-view resort consists of 16 ultra-modern Cycladic-inspired luxury suites with private infinity pools.
 The private white shoreline that looks equally lunar to that of Sarakiniko is a nature preserve.
 From the signature custom room fragrance and designer furniture to the local organic ingredient breakfast, every detail of your stay has been meticulously prepared.
 Gourmet dining options and an extensive bar menu are available.

 Golden Milos Beach.
 On the sandy beach of Provata, this sea-view hotel offers simple spacious rooms and an outdoor lounge with 2 pools and a jacuzzi.

 Things to Do in Milos